MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	Understand if your opportunities and leads are losing momentum and be on top them to convert into deals.
 To learn more, see [Are my team’s deals on track?](dynamics365-sales-insights-app-home-page.md#are-my-teams-deals-on-track)

--	View and compare what’s happening in sales calls and insights on the behaviors of your top sellers<!--, and the sales pipeline for the timeline-->.
+-	View and compare what’s happening in sales calls and insights on the behaviors of your top sellers.
 To learn more, see [View team information](conversation-intelligence-team-overview.md).

--	View team’s insights, customer sentiment, and team’s conversational style<!--, and sales pipeline-->.
+-	View team’s insights, customer sentiment, and team’s conversational style.
 To learn more, see [View team information](conversation-intelligence-team-overview.md).

--	View and understand an individual seller’s conversation style<!--, sales pipeline-->, customer sentiment, insights, and call history.
+-	View and understand an individual seller’s conversation style, customer sentiment, insights, and call history.
 To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).

 -	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.
 To learn more, see [View overall sales and seller insights](dynamics365-sales-insights-app-home-page.md).

+-	Listen to conversation and read transcript to get action items, signals, and business-critical insights.
+To learn more, see [call summary page]().

 **As a seller, you can:**

 -	View your conversation insights, customer sentiment, conversations style, sales pipeline, and call history.
 To learn more,  see [View sales rep information](conversation-intelligence-seller-details.md).

+-	Listen to conversation and read transcript to get action items, signals, and business-critical insights.
+To learn more, see [call summary page]().

 **As an administrator, you can:**